kirshamir/spring-data-jpa-objectdb/readme.md

-Welcome to a simple Spring Data JPA example
+A spring-data-jpa example using objectdb